Flaming June (painting Flaming June by Frederic Lord Leighton)

 Maybe that’s why, the message came back.
-There were no women.
+So there were no women?

 You mean at Turing’s place of work?
 No, there were plenty of women, apparently, making tea most probably.
 James still did not want to admit that there had been many women involved in breaking codes and doing groundbreaking maths in the past hundreds of years.
 He did not like them.
 Except for Imogen.